dorneanu/smalisca/README.rst

 *****************************************
-Smalisca - Static Code Analysis for Smali
+Static Code Analysis for Smali
 *****************************************

 If you ever have looked at Android applications you know to appreciate